Dre Campbell Farm

 12 Natural Ways to Get Rid of Black Vine Weevil in Garden

-It is that time of year again when farmers are going in, and amateur and professional gardeners alike are having to brush up on pests.
-One of these pests is the Black Vine Weevil (otiorhynchus sulcatus), which is from the Curculionidae family.
+It is that time of year again when amateur and professional gardeners alike have to deal with pests.
+One of these pests is the Black Vine Weevil (Otiorhynchus sulcatus), which is from the Curculionidae family.

-Repelling them, in natural fashions that won’t harm the land or crops is covered in this article.
-If there are signs of garden weevils, go on the offensive immediately to get rid of them.
+Controlling them in natural ways is covered in this article.
+If you notice signs of garden weevils, take immediate action to get rid of them.

 What follows are the various natural and organic ways to get rid of vine weevils and their larvae.